Discovering Communication Pattern Shifts in Large-Scale Labeled Networks using Encoder Embedding and Vertex Dynamics: Abstract

 \section{Abstract}

-The analysis of large-scale time-series network data, such as social media and email communications, remains a significant challenge for graph analysis methodology.
-In particular, the scalability of graph analysis is a critical issue hindering further progress in large-scale downstream inference.
-In this paper, we introduce a novel approach called "temporal encoder embedding" that can efficiently embed large amounts of graph data with linear complexity.
-We apply this method to an anonymized time-series communication network from a large organization spanning 2019-2020, consisting of over $100$ thousand vertices and $80$ million edges.
-Our method embeds the data within $10$ seconds on a standard computer and enables the detection of communication pattern shifts for individual vertices, vertex communities, and the overall graph structure.
-Through supporting theory and synthesis studies, we demonstrate the theoretical soundness of our approach under random graph models and its numerical effectiveness through simulation studies.
+Analyzing large-scale time-series network data, such as social media and email communications, poses a significant challenge in understanding social dynamics, detecting anomalies, and predicting trends.
+In particular, the scalability of graph analysis is a critical hurdle impeding progress in large-scale downstream inference.
+To address this challenge, we introduce a temporal encoder embedding method.
+This approach leverages ground-truth or estimated vertex labels, enabling an efficient embedding of large-scale graph data and the processing of billions of edges within minutes.
+Furthermore, this embedding unveils a temporal dynamic statistic capable of detecting communication pattern shifts across all levels, ranging from individual vertices to vertex communities and the overall graph structure.
+We provide theoretical support to confirm its soundness under random graph models, and demonstrate its numerical advantages in capturing evolving communities and identifying outliers.
+Finally, we showcase the practical application of our approach by analyzing an anonymized time-series communication network from a large organization spanning 2019-2020, enabling us to assess the impact of Covid-19 on workplace communication patterns.